makeworld-the-better-one/fmrl/spec.md

 - U+007F DELETE
 - U+0080—U+009F (C1 controls)

 ## Unicode Code Points

-The string limits of fmrl are expressed in Unicode UTF-8 code points.
+The string length limits of fmrl are expressed in Unicode UTF-8 code points.
 These are not equivalent with bytes, and you must make sure you are counting them correctly.

-Counting code points is biased depending on the language, as some languages take more code points to express an idea than others.
-One possible solution to this would be to count Unicode graphemes instead, but that is also not equal for all languages, and is not a trivial thing to do in many programming languages.
+Counting code points is biased depending on the language, but much less biased than counting bytes.
+Anotehr option would be to count Unicode graphemes instead, but that is also not equal for all languages, and is not a trivial thing to do in many programming languages.
+So counting code points is accepted as a "good enough" medium solution for length limits.

 ## Unicode Normalization